Harper Lee and the South Dakota Connection

 To Kill a Mockingbird, published in 1960, sheds light on racial attitudes and tensions in the Deep South of the 1930s.
 Lee based the novel on events she observed growing up in Alabama.
 Told through the eyes of a young girl named Scout, the novel follows life in a small Southern town during a controversial rape trial.
 Lee’s novel is a staple taught in English classrooms and provides a meaningful look at racial inequality.

-South Dakota-based reading groups can borrow this classic text through our Lending Library with the Reading Group Toolkit program.
+South Dakota-based reading groups can borrow this classic text through our Lending Library with the Book Club to Go program.
 With a $50 application fee, our program provides groups with copies of the text and a humanities scholar to lead a book discussion.

 Harper Lee was an important author who wrote about life as she saw it and ultimately changed the way we view those around us.
 Her impact still resonates across South Dakota as her novel is read in our classrooms and homes, and continues to inspire our communities.
 For further reading, we suggest the following: